kbss-cvut/s-forms/README.md

 Building SForms library can be done using `npm run build:lib`.

+### StorybookJS

-### Debugging form and components with StorybookJS
+#### Debugging forms and components with StorybookJS

 Storybook is an open-source tool for building UI components and pages in isolation.
 Rendering of a form or a specific component can be tested through a story provided in `./src/stories/`.
 The application can be started by executing npm script through `npm run dev` and then accessing `localhost:6006` from a browser.
 It renders the forms provided by the file `./src/stories/assets/`.
 See `./src/stories/SForms/SForms.stories.tsx` for more details.

+#### Testing forms with the toolbar
+With the Storybook [toolbar](https://storybook.js.org/docs/essentials/toolbars-and-globals), it is possible to test a set of predefined global variables.
+The toolbar supports the following features:
+- Icon behavior: Set the behavior for the icons
+- Locale: Set the internationalization locale
+- Debug mode: Show irrelevant questions
+- Navbar position: Set the navigation bar to horizontal/vertical position
+- Timeout: Set time-out for possible values (in ms)
+- Print form specification: Print the form specification in the console
+- Validate form: Triggers the form validation

 ### NPM release workflow